tunamonster/aws_lambda_ortools/README.md

 Google ortools binaries and their dependencies, processed for the Python 3.6 runtime on AWS Lambda

 # Instructions to use as-is
-Download the repo
+Download the repo.
 AWS Lambda requires the lambda_function to be at the root level of a zip.
 Github adds a master folder on top.
-So download the files, and zip locally from your terminal
+So download the files, and zip locally from your terminal.
-You can inspect the structure in bash with $ zipinfo file.zip Upload to AWS Lambda
+You can inspect the structure in bash with $ zipinfo file.zip Upload to AWS Lambda.
-Confirm the response equals
+Confirm the response equals:
     {
       "statusCode": "200",
       "body": "\"[0, 7, 2, 3, 4, 12, 6, 8, 1, 11, 10, 5, 9]\"",